Wratheus/tracksu/README.md

 <li>Also on the user's page, you can view same statistics in different mods;
 <li>Added a music player to the maps;
 <li>Fixed the white screen on the authorization page;
-<li>Fixed all (or almost all) labels and texts where there was osu! with a capital letter;
 <li>Added beautiful shadows to widgets and text :) ;
 </ul>
 <b>What we will do in the near future:</b>